alexandrubb23/realestate-api/README.md

 docker-compose up -d --build
 ```

-After Docker is finishing building our app, open your browser and type
+After Docker is finishing building our app, open your browser and type:

 ```
 http://localhost:3001/